 The Company's original Surplus Contract with DRMS expired on December 17, 2008.
-The Company responded to a RFP from the DRMS regarding a renewal of the Surplus Contract, and has been awarded the new Surplus Contract.
-Operations began under the new Surplus Contract on December 18, 2008.
-The new Surplus Contract expires in December 2011, subject to DoD's right to extend it for two additional one-year terms.
+The Company responded to a RFP from DRMS regarding a renewal of the Surplus Contract, and has been awarded the new Surplus Contract.
+Significant operations began under the new Surplus Contract during February 2009.
+The new Surplus Contract expires in February 2012, subject to DoD's right to extend it for two additional one-year terms.
 Under the terms of the original contract, the Company distributes to DRMS a fixed percentage of the profits realized from the ultimate sale of the inventory, after deduction for allowable expenses and profit-sharing distributions, as provided for under the terms of the contract.
-Under the new Surplus Contract, the Company is required to purchase all usable surplus property offered to us by the DoD at a fixed percentage equal to approximately 3.26% of the DoD's original acquisition value.
+Under the new Surplus Contract, the Company is required to purchase all usable surplus property offered to the Company by the DoD at a fixed percentage equal to 1.8% of the DoD's original acquisition value.
 The Company retains 100% of the profits from the resale of the property and bears all of the costs for the merchandising and sale of the property.